Hodge v The Queen: Double aspect doctrine

 The Act, however, also touched on powers that were exclusively in the authority of the federal government, as had been recently determined in Russell v.
 The Queen.
-Fitzgerald distinguished that fact with what is now the doctrine of double aspect: "subjects which in one aspect and for one purpose fall within sect.
+Peacock distinguished that fact with what is now the doctrine of double aspect: "subjects which in one aspect and for one purpose fall within sect.
 92, may in another aspect and for another purpose fall within sect.
 91."

 Consequently, when a law has some overlapping characteristics between the two heads of power, it may still be valid.